UPDATED: Feb. 3 12:56 PM EST:

-After all, the showdown between the Denver Broncos and the Carolina Panthers marks the 50-year celebration of the game.
+After all, the showdown between the Atlanta Falcons and the New England Patriots marks the 51st-year celebration of the game.
 Prior to its Super Bowl name, the AFL-NFL World Championship Game of 1967 led to a victory for the Green Bay Packers and a merger of the two leagues.

 From there, magic was made in the form of legendary match-ups, delicious treats, show-stopping half-time performances, and of course, legendary (cameo-filled) commercials.